The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/mod-2-html-css-dom/8-events.md

 <button onclick="console.log('hello world');">I have an inline handler!</button>
 ```

-This is good to be aware of for when we get to React but you should NOT use this.
+This is good to be aware of for when we get to React but you should NOT use this since we want to keep our JavaScript logic in our `.js` files and out of `.html` files.

 ## Event Propagation

 > **Propagation**: the act or process of spreading something

-When an event takes place on an element (e.g. a button is clicked), that element and all of its parent elements can "hear" that event and can listen/handle those events.
-We call this **event propagation** or **bubbling**.

-So, imagine we had the following structure:
+Imagine we had the following structure:

 ```html
 <div id="outer">